LauraRuis/msa/README.md

 ---

-This repository contains the code and additional documentation for the anonymous CogSci 2022 submission "Improving Systematic Generalization Through Modularity and Augmentation".
+This repository contains the code and additional documentation for the anonymous CogSci 2022 paper "Improving Systematic Generalization Through Modularity and Augmentation".

 Contents: